 Interior designer Sophie Paterson has always been happy to invite her 414k (and growing!)
 Instagram followers into her perfectly designed home with regular inspirational images and design tutorials but, until recently, there was one room she didn’t feel too comfortable sharing – her utility room.

 The designer had left her utility room to the very last and was somewhat uninspired by it – especially as a now very busy mum to daughter Ava.
 What transpired was a complete overhaul of the space to create the most well-thought-out luxury utility room there ever was.
-Fresh from its completion, the designer shares her process and offers her stylish utility room ideas.
+Here, Sophie shares her process and offers her stylish utility room ideas.

 On a personal level, I had grown frustrated with my own utility room.
 It was the last room in our house that I still hadn’t given much attention to and we spent so much time in it, so I decided to create the ultimate in luxury utility rooms.
 I had seen some beautiful kitchens and utility rooms by Hayburn and it was my dream to have a completely bespoke utility room created by them.

 I shared the whole process on Instagram (you can see it on my story highlights and #sputilityroom) and it went viral.
 I think it caught people’s imagination because it took what was generally considered a very basic room and showed what you can do to make it a special space that you would want to spend more time in.
 Now, when I have guests over, they all want a tour of the utility room!